-The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Panasonic G5.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Sony A7R III and the Panasonic G5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is notably smaller (18 percent) than the Sony A7R III.
 Moreover, the G5 is substantially lighter (39 percent) than the A7R III.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the G5 does not feature any corresponding weather-sealing.